rolivieri/fabric-state-manager/README.md

 ## How to leverage this code from your chaincode component
 ### Development
 Please remember that Hyperledger Fabric takes into account chaincode components when partitioning the data stored in a channel.
-In other words, a chaincode components won't be able to read and/or delete any state that has been saved by another chaincode component on the same channel.
+In other words, a chaincode component won't be able to read and/or delete any state that has been saved by another chaincode component on the same channel.
 Because of this, you cannot just deploy this code as a chaincode component and expect it to have access to the data written by another chaincode.
 Therefore, to leverage the code in this repository, you can follow the following steps:

 1. Download this repository as a dependency: